robwoodford/SEC-Card-Game/index.md

 These resources have been designed to complement the Scottish Episcopal Church [Net Zero Action Plan (2023-2030)](https://www.scotland.anglican.org/wp-content/uploads/NZAP-For-GS-2023-Final.pdf) released in June 2023.

 This updated version of the toolkit aims to:
--  Provide an overview of Net Zero, how the Scottish Episcopal Church have defined this, and the values that have guided the approach.
+-  Provide an overview of Net Zero, how the Scottish Episcopal Church has defined this, and the values that have guided the approach.
 -  Help churches identify specific tasks that they can take in order to work towards Net Zero 2030.
 -  Demonstrate where help and support are available, including third party tools and resources.
 -  Provide a simple guide to the process - recognising that no one size fits all.